calebl/whatistherecipe/README.md

 - and maybe a rating?

 This way I can test across a few different models to see how they perform.

+---

+It's not working with deploys.
+My environment variables weren't loading into kamal secrets correctly because dotenv wasn't loading them into the environment that kamal was using.
+It's a bit confusing to me but I changed it so they get pulled from 1password directly now which is pretty cool.
+Formatting is still wierd on the returned results but it works on the live site now at www.whatistherecipe.org.

+This one crashes the site reader: https://smittenkitchen.com/2012/10/chicken-noodle-soup/.
+I think because of all the comments.
+How would I filter that content out?

+To try:
+- if it fails on the first attempt with 10 second timeout, try again by targetting only the 'article' selector
+- or start with the article selector only?
+- Try a different webscraper.
+The website doesn't actually take that long to load.
+It shouldn't take 15 seconds or more to retrieve the text of the site.
+Can I try to do it myself?
+Or is there another ruby gem available?

+** Sunday Oct 20, 2024 **
+created a rake task for web scraping using selenium to avoid jina issues.
+Needs to be moved to a background job that can be executed on request.
+From there, need to use turbo streams or websockets for display updates